sergiopani/chrome-tab-swiper/readme.md

 ## Usage

-1. Use the keyboard shortcut (e.g., Option + Command + Arrow) to open the extension.
+1. Use the keyboard shortcut (e.g., Option + tab or Alt + tab) to open the extension.

-2. Navigate through open tabs using the arrow keys.
+2. Navigate through open tabs using (Option + tab or Alt + tab)

 3. Release the shortcut to switch to the selected tab.